Nolan Blackwood: Seattle Mariners

 On February 3, 2023, Blackwood signed a minor league contract with the Minnesota Twins organization.
 Blackwood was released by the Twins on March 24.

 On March 30, 2023, Blackwood signed a minor league contract with the Seattle Mariners organization.
 In 36 appearances for the Triple–A Tacoma Rainiers, he logged a 3–4 record and 4.75 ERA with 35 strikeouts in 47 1/3 innings pitched.
 On August 20, Blackwood was released by Seattle.

 Milwaukee Brewers

 On December 12, 2023, Blackwood signed with the Olmecas de Tabasco of the Mexican League.
 However, on February 23, 2024, Blackwood signed a minor league contract with the Milwaukee Brewers.
 In 22 appearances for the Triple-A Nashville Sounds, he posted a 2-1 record and 2.22 ERA with 19 strikeouts and two saves across 24 1/3 innings pitched.
 Blackwood was released by the Brewers organization on August 4.

 Olmecas de Tabasco

 On April 15, 2025, Blackwood signed with the Olmecas de Tabasco of the Mexican League.
+In 49 games 37.2 innings of relief he went 6-0 with a 2.63 ERA with 20 strikeouts and 1 save.